-Occupational Therapy Assistant
+Occupational Therapy Assistant (AAS)

-AAS

-Occupational Therapy Assistant courses are offered during the Day Division and Weekend College.
+Occupational Therapy Assistant courses are offered during Weekend College.
 Courses are taught in a combination of lecture, discussion and demonstration formats, with active participation a vital component of student learning.
 Clinical experience is offered in a variety of traditional settings, including hospitals, rehabilitation centers, nursing homes, mental health facilities, developmental centers and schools.
 Emerging areas of OT practice in community and social systems are used to reflect current trends in health care.

-Level II fieldwork experiences are scheduled during the weekday hours for both the Day and Weekend Programs.
+Level II fieldwork experiences are scheduled during the weekday hours for the Weekend Program.
 Students in the Occupational Therapy Assistant (OTA) program may need CPR certification, and/ or fingerprinting and a background check for clearance to participate in the fieldwork educational components.

 All students must meet the health requirements of the Occupational Therapy Assistant program and clinical fieldwork sites.
-Satisfactory health records with current immunizations, including the 2-step PPD (tuberculosis screening), must be submitted and cleared prior to participation in each of the courses with clinical components (OCT 117, 210, 216, 217).
-A student must achieve a minimum grade of C (72.5) in all OCT prefix courses and all required science courses (BIO 119, BIO 209, BIO 210, SCI 100).
-Satisfactory performance in all clinical fieldwork experience is required for continuance in and graduation from the program.
+Satisfactory health records with current immunizations, including the 2-step PPD (tuberculosis screening), must be submitted and cleared prior to participation in each of the courses with clinical components (OCT117, 210, 216, 217).
+A student must achieve a minimum grade of C (72.5) in all OCT prefix courses and all required science courses (BIO119, BIO209, BIO210, SCI100, ENG111).
+Satisfactory performance in all clinical fieldwork experiences is required for continuance in and graduation from the program.

 Graduates of the program are eligible to sit for the National Occupational Therapy Assistant Certification Examination, administered by the National Board for Certification in Occupational Therapy (NBCOT), and are eligible to apply for state licensure.
-Successful completion of the exam allows the individual to use the title "Certified Occupational Therapy Assistant"(COTA).
+Successful completion of the exam allows the individual to use the title "Certified Occupational Therapy Assistant" (COTA).
 The majority of states require applicants to pass the certification examination to meet eligibility criteria for state licensure.
 A prior felony conviction may affect a graduate's ability to sit for the NBCOT Certification Exam and/or attain state licensure.

-OTA Program Outcomes: The total number of graduates from the Maria College Occupational Therapy Assistant program during the 3-year period of 2021 - 2023 was 92 with an overall graduation rate of 91.1%.

-The percentage of new graduate test takers who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination in 2022 is 89%.

-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of The American Occupational Therapy Association (6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929).
-The OTA Program will be reaccredited in the 2027-2028 academic year.
+OTA Program Outcomes: The total number of graduates from the Maria College Occupational Therapy Assistant program during the 3-year period of 2022 - 2024 was 75 with an overall graduation rate of 94.9% within 3 years of acceptance to the OTA program.
+The percentage of new graduate test takers who passed the National Board for Certification in Occupational Therapy (NBCOT) certification examination within 1 year in 2023 is 58%.
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of The American Occupational Therapy Association (7501 Wisconsin Avenue, Suite510E, Bethesda, MD 20814-4929).

+Graduation Year Starting Cohort 2 Year Graduates (Graduation Rate) 3 Year Graduates (Graduation Rate)

+2024 21 16 (76.2%) 19 (90.4%)

+2023 19 12 (63.2%) 18 (94.7%)

+2022 39 32 (82.1%) 38 (97.4%)

+Total 79 60 (75.9%) 75 (94.9%)

-Occupational Therapy Assistant, AAS Day Division Hegis 5210
+Occupational Therapy Assistant.
+AAS Weekend Division HEGIS 5210